-- You should be registered as a UK (United Kingdom) (home) student on an arts or humanities undergraduate course at one of the Midlands4Cities universities: University of Birmingham, Birmingham City University, University of Warwick, Coventry University, De Montfort University, University of Leicester, Nottingham Trent University, or University of Nottingham. - Be in the middle year of your undergraduate degree (not the final or first year) - Identify as Black, Asian, or Minority Ethnic.
+- You should be registered as a UK (United Kingdom) (home) student on an arts or humanities undergraduate course at one of the Midlands4Cities universities: University of Birmingham, Birmingham City University, University of Warwick, Coventry University, De Montfort University, University of Leicester, Nottingham Trent University, or University of Nottingham. - You should be entering your final year of Undergraduate study or about to start Masters level study in autumn 2024. - Identify as being from a Black, Asian, or minoritized ethnic background.